kainn9/scavenger_frontend/README.md

 -   FrontEnd Login Page ✓
 -   FrontEnd Home Page ✓ (Now does geoSpatial query for routes based on map center, can preview routes and navigate to user pages from preview)
 -   Front End Create Page ✓
--   Front End Profile Page ✓ ...actually like 95% also want to user show likes here(when likes are added).
+-   Front End Profile Page ✓... ✘...actually like 95% also want to user show likes here(when likes are added).
 Should be able to use same render component with diff array/map fn probably and toggle btn somewhere
 -   Backend Image uploads via s3 bucket ✓
 -   Backend Geo Spatial queries ✓ (mentioned but its really a backend feature, plus I like ✓ marks!)

 -   Front End Route dedicated Show page ✘ (right now routes can only be viewed on home-page-mini preview and user profile pages)
 -   Frontend + backEnd User Likes ✘
+-   Backend readme + cleanup + documentation ✘
+-   css still needs work ✘✘

 ## backend init(3/16/21)